Logan-Shi/multi-robot-mapping/documentation/C_primer_plus.md

 >>  strncmp("astronomy", "astrology", 5) == 0;
 >> ```
 > strcpy();
->> can be used as string initialization, returns target
+>> can be used as string assignment, returns target
 >> ```
 >>  strcpy(target, source);
 >> ```